The Shed Building Process

 Step 2: Building Consent Application

-Your building consent application must comply with local body zoning regulations, including:
+Your building consent application must comply with local council zoning regulations, including:

 - Intended use of the building